proteinosome/kyoto-workshop-2023/kyoto-tutorials_2023-2.md

 There are many useful information for each of the repeat loci genotyped.
 For example, `AL` tells us how long the repeats are for each haplotype, and `SD` provides the depth supporting each allele.
 The definitions of each tag is documented [here](https://github.com/PacificBiosciences/trgt/blob/main/docs/vcf_files.md)

+Bonus: Take a look at the Revio dataset.
+Genotype the pathogenic repeat in this dataset and visualize the repeat structure.

 # pb-human-wgs-workflow is a complete pipeline to characterize human genomes

 As you can see, there are various steps to characterize a human genome, and we have not even annotated the variants!
 This is why PacBio maintains a `Snakemake` workflow called [pb-human-wgs-workflow](https://github.com/PacificBiosciences/pb-human-wgs-workflow-snakemake) that includes all the above steps we have learned and many other steps including quality control (e.g. depth of coverage), variants annotation (consequence and genes' names) and joint variant calling (e.g. trio).